 Interest rate risk is the risk that the value of financial instruments will fluctuate due to changes in market interest rates.
-The Company does not have any own position in securities meaning that its income and operating cash flows are substantially independent of changes in market interest rates.
-At 31 December 2013, the Company had no other interest bearing financial assets or liabilities than cash at bank.
+Borrowings issued at variable rates expose the Company to cash flow interest rate risk.
+Borrowings issued at fixed rates expose the Company to fair value interest rate risk.
+As at 31 December 2015 and 2014, the Company did not have any borrowings.
+At 31 December 2015, the Company had no other interest bearing financial assets or liabilities other than cash at bank.
+The Company does not have any significant own position in securities meaning that its income and operating cash flows are substantially independent of changes in market interest rates.

-At 31 December 2013, if interest rate on USD, RUR and Euro-denominated bank balances had been 1% higher/lower with all other variables held constant, post-tax financial result for the year would not be significantly affected.
+At 31 December 2015, if interest rate on USD, RUR and Euro-denominated bank balances had been 1% higher/lower with all other variables held constant, post-tax financial result for the year would not be significantly affected.